tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/46-simple-animations.md

 I would recommend you read the [official documentation](https://angular.dev/guide/animations).
 You will learn everything that is necessary to successfully complete the challenge.

-Otherwise look at this [working example](https://svenson95.github.io/ng-xmp-animations/) and [git repo](https://github.com/svenson95/ng-xmp-animations) to get inspired.
+Otherwise, look at this [working example](https://svenson95.github.io/ng-xmp-animations/) and [git repo](https://github.com/svenson95/ng-xmp-animations) to get inspired.

 ## Statement